MIKKELLORENZ/stockman/README.md

 ![Game Screenshot](screen_shot.jpg)

 ## Assets
 Please note that the sound effect game_music.mp3 is copyrighted by EA and originates from the game SimCity 4000.
-The real name of the song is "Wheels of Progress"
+The real name of the song is "Wheels of Progress".
+The intro.wav is an original creation.

 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request